pehringer/finches/README.md

 # Mapper

-Mapper is a library that uses linear genetic programming (LGP) to automatically synthesize functions that fit input-output data.
-It’s designed for discovering deterministic mappings, modeling mathematical relationships, and generating interpretable expressions from structured data.
+Mapper is a library that uses linear genetic programming (LGP) to automatically synthesize functions that fit input–output data.
+It’s designed for discovering deterministic mappings from structured data.

+## Use Cases

+1. **Reverse Engineering** – Infer hidden logic from input–output pairs, even when source code or hardware is unavailable.
+For example, Mapper can help uncover the rules behind proprietary black-box systems by modeling their behavior.

+2. **Data Compression** – Evolve compact functions that approximate large datasets.
+By replacing raw data with concise models, Mapper enables significant reductions in storage for structured, deterministic data.

+## Key Concepts

 # Instruction Set Architecture